billrobertson42/ninthodds/README.md

 This is a Clojurescript/Reagent application that computes combat odds for version two of [The Ninth Age](https://the-ninth-age.com).

-This version has not reached minimum viable product (MVP) status, because it does not yet factor in saves when computing odds to wound.
-Assuming no saves, it does appear to correctly compute and display the probability all possible outcomes of a given number of attacks.
+This version has reached minimum viable product (MVP) status.
+It can compute basic combat odds and factor in armor and special saves.

 For example, given 10 attacks with equal weapon skill, and identical strength and resilience, What are the odds that 2 or 3 wounds will be